-Like we mentioned before, much of the struggle for weight loss includes maintaining a consistent deficit in the number of calories burned versus the number of calories ingested.
+Like we mentioned before, much of the struggle for weight loss include maintaining a consistent deficit in the number of calories burned versus the number of calories ingested.
 The potato diet works well in this regard for several reasons.

 In comparison to other vegetables and fruits, potatoes come with a variety of nutrients and vitamins and is relatively light on calories.
 While there are gaps in the required nutrients for dieters, there are worse foods to attempt a single-food diet with.

 Potatoes, in part due to their fiber and carbohydrate makeup, tend to make for a more filling meal.
-On the other hand, vegetables like cucumbers or tomatoes hold far more water than the potatoes, but leave many feeling hungry shortly after consuming.
+On the other hand, vegetables like cucumbers or tomatoes hold far more water than potatoes, but leave many feeling hungry shortly after consuming.

 Finally, the potato has virtually no sugar.
 Refined and added sugars are often what triggers rapid weight gain.
 However, due to the makeup of potatoes, there is no way to consume too much sugar on this diet.

 The Effect on the Body

 The potato diet promises fast changes and speedy weight loss to the body, due to the lowered caloric intake.
 A person would need to eat upwards of twenty potatoes a day to begin to gain weight on a purely caloric level, which is something that most dieters could not realistically accomplish.

 The starchy nature of potatoes also helps to mitigate cholesterol levels.
 Plus, it stops the body’s reliance on added sugars in favor of the complex carbohydrates found naturally in the plant.